Shubhamkahar196/Daily_Code/Web/Learning_React/notes.md

 1. **Persistent Across Renders**: The value stored in `useRef` persists between component re-renders.
 This means the value of a `ref` does not get reset when the component re-renders, unlike regular variables.
 2. **No Re-Renders on Change**: Changing the value of a `ref` (`ref.current`) does **not** cause a component to re-render.
 This is different from state (`useState`), which triggers a re-render when updated.

+# children
+- The children prop allows you to pass elements or components as props to other elements.

+# Lists and Keys
+ - When rendering lists each item should have a unique key prop for react to track changes efficently